open-contracting/infrastructure/docs/reference/schema.md

 ### Address

-We use properties from schema.org and vCard for address components.
-In the event source data cannot be broken down into these parts, data SHOULD contain at least a streetAddress value and postal code.
+The address sub-schema re-uses fields from schema.org and vCard.
+In the event source data cannot be broken down into these parts, data should contain at least a `streetAddress` and `postalCode`.

-When working with data, users ought to be aware that addresses might not always be broken down using all the properties the specification provides.
+When working with data, users ought to be aware that addresses might not always be broken down using all the fields the schema provides.

 `Address` is defined as: